 Most importantly, you don’t have to worry about your competitors’ products popping up next to yours like you would with a marketplace.

-Ecommerce website builders allow you to organize your website with clear product categories, product descriptions, product images, and any other ecommerce features which give store owners a customized ecommerce design solution.
+Ecommerce website builders allow you to organise your website with clear product categories, product descriptions, product images, and any other ecommerce features which give store owners a customised ecommerce design solution.